Free Things to Do Seattle: From Pike Place to Puget Sound Adventures That are Worth the Hype

 Seattle downtown and Space Needle view, Washington, USA

-Spanning nine historic acres, every inch of this over centuries-old market is filled with local artisanal vendors, farmers, and craft goods.
+Spanning nine historic acres, every inch of this centuries-old market is filled with local artisanal vendors, farmers, and craft goods.
 Founded in 1907, the Market is one of the oldest and largest continuously operating public markets in the country.

 Stroll through the market’s many stalls as you plan out your next menu or chat with the purveyors about their products.
 For an even more in-depth look at the market consider booking a Chef Guided Tour of Pike Place Market or Taste Pike Place Market Tour.

-Calling all bookworms!
+Seattle Public Library: Calling all bookworms!
 Do you gaga for the smell of a fresh paperback?
 Make your bibliophile dreams come true when you swing by the Seattle Public Library.
 With dozens of branches and heaps of services including writing classes, storytime, and Youth drop-in chess classes, there’s always something brewing.

-Take advantage of personalized book recommendations, free music concerts, or book discussions with Seattle Reads.
-Architecture fiends must check out the Central Library location downtown.
 Instantly eye-catching, this branch is a sparkling gem of glass and steel designed by a Dutch architect.
 The interior is just as flashy, featuring a book spiral and a social media-ready ‘red room.’

 • Gas Works Park – awe-inspiring vistas of the downtown core and incredible people, seaplane, and boat watching make this famed park a go-to spot for some outdoor R&R. Once the former site of the Seattle Gas Light Company gasification plant, today couples and families alike flock here to fly kites or peak at the sundial.